metadata toggle

 Special precautions for use

-Use of the product should be based on susceptibility testing and take into account official and local antimicrobial policies.
-Inappropriate use of the product may increase the prevalence of bacteria resistant to cefquinome and may decrease the effectiveness of treatment with cephalosporins, due to the potential for cross-resistance.
+Use of the veterinary medicinal product should be based on identification and susceptibility testing of the target pathogen(s) and take into account official and local antimicrobial policies.
+Inappropriate use of the veterinary medicinal product may increase the prevalence of bacteria resistant to cefquinome and may decrease the effectiveness of treatment with cephalosporins, due to the potential for cross-resistance.

 Operator warnings

-1. Handle this product with great care to avoid exposure, taking all recommended precautions.
+Handle this veterinary medicinal product with great care to avoid exposure, taking all recommended precautions.

-3. If you develop symptoms following exposure, such as skin rash, you should seek medical advice and show the Doctor this warning.
-Swelling of the face, lips and eyes or difficulty in breathing are more serious symptoms and require urgent medical attention.
+If you develop symptoms following exposure, such as a skin rash, seek medical advice immediately and show the package leaflet or the label to the physician.
+Swelling of the face, lips and eyes or difficulty breathing are more serious symptoms and require urgent medical attention.

 Wash hands after using the cleaning towels and wear protective gloves if skin irritation due to isopropyl alcohol is known or suspected.